AllanChain/hugo-xmag/README.md

 The original Hugo XMag theme description is below the separating line.

+This fork will never be merge to the original one because I did so much modifications and most importantly, changed the colorscheme.

 What I did:

 - Re-toning XMag to solarized dark theme